Zsigmond Széchenyi: Europe

 Between 1915 and 1930, he hunted red deer mainly in the Bakony, Vértes and Kőröshegy estates in Hungary and therefore traveled to the Carpathians.
-He visited Transylvania regularly from 1941, mostly to the Grand Distress in Marostorda, where, in addition to deer, he hunted bears, roe deer, wild boar in Tyrol, where he visited year after year to hunt chamois and grouse.
+He visited Transylvania regularly from 1941, mostly to the Grand Distress in Maro-storda, where, in addition to deer, he hunted bears, roe deer, wild boar in Tyrol, where he visited year after year to hunt chamois and grouse.
 During his travels in Europe, he visited several countries, including black grouse in Scotland, Alpine ibex in Italy, and so on.